Russell Westbrook eager to help LeBron in Lakers homecoming - NewsBreak

 Russell Westbrook eager to help LeBron in Lakers homecoming

-LOS ANGELES — (AP) — Russell Westbrook was a Lakers fan from childhood, and he skipped school to attend their championship parades.
-After he became close friends with Kobe Bryant, they spoke about the responsibility and honor of playing for this decorated franchise.
+Russell Westbrook was a Lakers fan from childhood, and he skipped school to attend their championship parades.
+After he became close friends with Kobe Bryant , they spoke about the responsibility and honor of playing for this decorated franchise.

 “Some of these dreams don’t come true for people like myself,” Westbrook said.